-Electronically issued / Délivré par voie électronique : 25-Jul-2024 Toronto Superior Court of Justice / Cour supérieure de justice having to decide between being subjected to strip searches or forgoing visits with family, friends, or even seeking healthcare.
+70.85.
+Youth detained at secure and open custody facilities are faced with the unacceptable choice of having to decide between being subjected to strip searches or forgoing visits with family, friends, or even seeking healthcare.
 These searches serve no or miniscule security purpose and contravene Ontario's statutory, constitutional, and international law obligations.
-These searches are tortious and violate the Charter and common law rights of all young persons transferred to
+These searches are tortious and violate the Charter and common law rights of all young persons transferred to Ontario secure youth custody facilities.

-Youth detained at secure custody facilities are faced with the unacceptable choice of detectors, can ensure that young persons do not have dangerous contraband on their person before entering a secure youth custody facility.
-Most, if not all, secure youth custody facilities are equipped with metal detectors, including wand metal detectors and fully body metal detectors, that are less intrusive means of search that are sufficient to ensure the safety of others in secure youth custody facilities.
+71.86.
+Further, readily available alternative searches, like pat downs, body scanners and metal detectors, can ensure that young persons do not have dangerous contraband on their person before entering a secure-youth custody facility.
+Most, if not all, secure-youth custody facilities are equipped with metal detectors, including wand metal detectors and fully body metal detectors, boss chairs that are less intrusive means of search that are sufficient to ensure the safety of others in secure-youth custody facilities.